ClearnetMarket/frontend/README.md

 README.MD

-# ClearnetMarket.com
+# Freeport.cash

-Clearnet Market is an open-source platform for exchanging goods and services for cryptocurrency.
+Freeport Market is an open-source platform for exchanging goods and services for cryptocurrency.

 ## Features